marcel-valdez/marcel-valdez.ruhoh.com/posts/ndepend-feature-comparison-chart.md

 1. Very low compliance (Very small part or nothing of the proof of concept can be implemented)
 2. Low compliance (Some parts of the proof of concept cannot be implemented)
-3. Medium compliance (Possible to the proof of concept with a lot of extra code)
+3. Medium compliance (Possible to implement the proof of concept with a lot of extra code)
-4. High compliance (Can implement the requirement the proof of concept)
+4. High compliance (Can implement the proof of concept with *some* extra code)
 5. Very high compliance (Easy to implement the proof of concept)

 ### Overview